ElektraInitiative/libelektra/doc/help/elektra-backends.md

 Each plugin implements a single concrete requirement and it does that well.
-This architecture allows plugins to have external dependence.
+This architecture allows plugins to have external dependencies.
 Not every plugin has the burden to be portable anymore.
 That is no problem because the plugins are separate subprojects and maintainers can decide if they should be built for a specific platform or not.
 Afterward, users can choose which plugins they want to install